Yandex Cloud

 • Total operations count on cluster: Total number of operations performed in the cluster.

-• WiredTiger cache state on primary: WiredTiger cache usage on the primary replica (in bytes).
+• WiredTiger cache state on primary: WiredTiger cache usage on the primary replica, in bytes.

 • Write conflicts per host: Number of write conflicts on each host.

-• Write operations time, top 5 collections: Five collections with the longest time spent on write operations.
+• Write operations time, top 5 collections: Five collections with the longest total time spent on write operations.

 • Disk bytes: Speed of disk operations, in bytes per second.